STAT545-UBC/STAT545-UBC-original-website/git09_shell.md

 ### What is the Shell?

-The `shell` (or `bash` or `terminal`) is a program on your computer who's job is to run other programs, rather than do calculations itself.
-The `shell` is a very old program and in a time before the mouse it was the only way to interact with a computer (other than rewiring).
+The `shell` (or `bash` or `terminal`) is a program on your computer whose job is to run other programs, rather than do calculations itself.
+The `shell` is a very old program and in a time before the mouse it was the only way to interact with a computer.
 It is still extremely popular among programmers because it is very powerful, fast, and is particularly powerful at automating repetitive tasks.

-Here we use the `shell` for a more moderate goal: To navigate the file system, confirm the present working directory, and confirm the `git` to `GitHub` connection.
+Here we use the `shell` for a more modest goal: To navigate the file system, confirm the present working directory, and cement the `git` to `GitHub` connection.

 ### Starting the shell

-In RStudio, go to `Tools -> Shell`.
+In RStudio, go to *Tools > Shell*.
 This should take you to the shell (on Mac: Terminal, on Windows: GitBash or equivalent).
 It should be a simple blinking cursor, waiting for input and looks similar to this (white text on black background, or black text on white background):

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/Bash_screenshot.png/440px-Bash_screenshot.png)